Last Updated on September 9, 2022

 Figuring out what works best for you can help your child learn and enjoy homeschooling.
-In this blog post, we will explore 4 different teaching methods so that you can find one that suits both you and your child’s learning style!
+In this article, we will explore 4 different teaching methods so that you can find one that suits both you and your child’s learning style!

 Why is it important to know what type of teacher you are?

 Understanding who you are as an educator will save you money, time, and your sanity (as well as your child’s!)
-It will make finding a curriculum that works for your family easier to do, and you won’t waste time on activities you don’t enjoy doing.
-You will feel more confident in yourself and your ability.
-The more confidence and joy you exhibit, the more likely your kids will respond positively to homeschooling.
+It will make finding a curriculum that works for your family easier to do, AND you won’t waste time on activities neither of you enjoys doing.
+You will feel more confident in yourself and your ability; and the more confidence and joy you exhibit, the more likely your kids will respond positively to homeschooling.

 What are the 4 different teaching styles?

 This approach is adult-centered, where the focus is on the information being presented.
 Sometimes it is a parent lecturing or children reading from a text.
 Kids play a passive role and are expected to absorb the information given.
 This method is great for folks that want an open-and-go curriculum without a lot of planning and effort on their part (I get it, homeschool parents are busy!)